rackerlabs/support-how-to/content/cloud-servers/install-a-lamp-stack-on-debian-or-ubuntu-based-distributions.md

 product_url: cloud-servers
 ---

-This article provides instructions for installing a LAMP (Linux, Apache, MySQL, PHP) stack on your Debian or Ubuntu-based server.
-Linux (Debian or Ubuntu) is your operating system, and Apache is your web daemon, which serves information that is stored in your MySQL database through PHP scripting for your users.
+This article describes how to install a LAMP (Linux&reg;, Apache&reg;, MySQL&reg;, PHP) stack on your Debian or Ubuntu-based server.
+Linux is your operating system, system, and Apache is your web daemon, which serves information stored in your MySQL database through PHP scripting for your users.
 By the end of this article, you will have a fully operational LAMP server, ready to serve out multiple virtual hosts.

 ### Prerequisites

 - Basic understanding of Secure Shell (SSH)
-- Sudo or admin level access to your server
+- Sudo or administrative access to your server
 - A Cloud Server with Ubuntu 16.04+ or Debian 9+

 **IMPORTANT**: